-In Ghana no foreigner shall employ or accept employment unless that person is granted a work permit or immigrant quota.
+In Ghana, no foreigner shall employ or accept employment unless that person is granted a work permit or immigrant quota.
 Work permit or Immigrant quota is an authorization granted to an employer or employee to engage in lawful and gainful employment in Ghana.
-The work permit or immigrant quota specifies the job title and indicates the employer by whom that person is employed and the holder cannot engage in any other employment, business, profession or occupation in Ghana for reward than what is specified by the work permit or Immigrant quota.
+The work permit or immigrant quota specifies the job title.
+It indicates the employer by whom that person is employed, and the holder cannot engage in any other employment, business, profession, or occupation in Ghana for reward than what is specified by the work permit or Immigrant quota.

-Usually work permit is valid for a period of 1 year with the option of renewal.
-It must be noted however that, a foreigner that has been granted work permit or immigrant quota cannot start working immediately in Ghana unless that person is granted residence permit by the Director of Immigration to remain and work in the country.
+Usually, a work permit is valid for one (1) year with the option of renewal.
+It must be noted, however, that a foreigner that has been granted a work permit or immigrant quota cannot start working immediately in Ghana unless that person is granted residence permit by the Director of Immigration to remain and work in the country.

-From the forgoing introductory remarks, it is important for foreigners intending to work in Ghana to apply and obtain work permit from the relevant authorities before the commencement of work.
-For the purposes of this discussions, the relevant authority is the Ghana Immigration Service.
+From the foregoing introductory remarks, it is essential for foreigners intending to work in Ghana to apply and obtain a work permit from the relevant authorities before the commencement of work.
+For these discussions, the relevant authority is the Ghana Immigration Service.

 Application for the work permit shall be lodge at the Ghana Immigration Service.
 Forms for the application can be obtained from the Ghana Immigration Service office in Accra, Ghana.
 The forms ought to be completed and signed by the applicant.
 The Applicant is expected to provide accurate and credible answers to all questions asked.